 The main experiments target EiffelBase (rev. 506)-Eiffel's standard base library-from which we selected 21 classes of varying size and complexity.
-Using the facilities of the Eiffel-Studio IDE, we built the flat version of each class, which is a self-contained implementation including all inherited members explicitly in the class text.
+Using the facilities of the EiffelStudio IDE, we built the flat version of each class, which is a self-contained implementation including all inherited members explicitly in the class text.
 This simplified the task of writing specifications without being distracted by EiffelBase's deep multiple inheritance hierarchy.
 For each of the 21 classes in their flat version, Tab.
-I lists the size (in LOC) and the number of public routines (PR), possibly also including helper classes directly used in the class implementation.
+IV lists the size (in LOC) and the number of public routines (PR), possibly also including helper classes directly used in the class implementation.
 Since different classes may share some parent or helper classes, the totals at the bottom of the table are in general less than the sum of the elements in each column.

 Like most Eiffel software, EiffelBase comes with partial specification in the form of contracts: the 21 classes include 561 precondition clauses, 985 postcondition clauses, and 250 class invariant clauses.
-In EiffelBase+ we completely replaced EiffelBase's original postconditions and class invariants with model-based annotations, but we kept EiffelBase's preconditions (with a few exceptions discussed below).
-EiffelBase+'s strong specification includes 589 precondition clauses, 1066 postcondition clauses and 164 class invariant clauses, as well as 278 modify, 4 depend and 7 open clauses.
+In EiffelBase+ we completely replaced EiffelBase's original postconditions and class invariants with model-based annotations, but we kept EiffelBase's preconditions (with a few exceptions discussed below)5.
+EiffelBase+'s strong specification includes 589 precondition clauses, 1066 postcondition clauses and 164 class invariant clauses (21% model constraints, 23% attribute definitions, 10% linking invariants, 46% internal representation constraints), as well as 278 modify, 4 depend and 7 open clauses.
 Tab.
-I shows the size (in LOC and PR) of EiffelBase+, which also includes model definitions and implementations of the model queries necessary to write MBC.
+IV shows the size (in LOC and PR) of EiffelBase+, which also includes model definitions and implementations of the model queries necessary to write MBC.